The 20th century was a story of mass production.

 What are the key channels within each customer lifecycle stage?

 Customer lifecycle marketing centers around meeting the customer where they are.
-The channel defines where you will engage with your customer.
+The channel defines where you will engage with your customers.
 Hundreds of marketing channels exist to help you reach, teach, sell, and grow your customer base, especially if you count both online and offline.

 Fortunately, your team doesn’t need to focus on every possible channel.
 Instead, direct your attention to the key channels of your customers’ engagement.
 Like any effective marketing strategy, you’ll have to observe, test, and analyze each channel to understand what works for your brand.